 I think an example explains it best:

 We thought it made sense to allow you to change an admin level at any given moment and not only at the beginning of a cycle.
-However, we will always bill the highest level of admin level that any given admin was during the payment cycle.
+However, we will always bill the highest level of admin access that any given admin was during the payment cycle.

-Generally, it more sensible to upgrade admins as close as possible to the beginning of the payment cycle and to downgrade them as close as possible to the end of the payment cycle so they will enjoy the extended abilities for as long as possible, and you will get the most bang for your buck.
+Generally, it more sensible to upgrade admins as close as possible to the beginning of the payment cycle and to downgrade them as close as possible to the end of the payment cycle, so they will enjoy the extended abilities for as long as possible, and you will get the most bang for your buck.